A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 Learning through engaging books, integrating reading and discussion across subjects.
 Options include:

-Sometimes there is an overlap between some methods such as the literature-based approach and the Unit Studies approach.
+Sometimes, some methods, such as the literature-based approach and the Unit Studies approach, overlap.

 Unit Studies